matt-42/vpp/README.md

 gcc -I __path_to_vpp__ main.cc
 ```

-If you use the parallel constructs of Video++, you also want to activate the OpenMP optimizations :
+If you use the parallel constructs of Video++ and need to target multiple cores, activate the OpenMP optimizations :
 ```sh
 gcc -I __path_to_vpp__ main.cc -fopenmp -lgomp
 ```

 ## Overview of the Library